Archives West Finding Aid

 In 1981, Zerzan returned to Oregon, settling in Eugene, where he began to devote more time to his writing and activism in the anarchist community.
 Influenced, in part, by a growing movement of radical environmentalists in Eugene and a number of anarchists worldwide writing on similar issues, he continued to develop his critique of civilization.

 Through his numerous written works, John Zerzan has made a significant contribution to anarchist discourse.
 Beginning in the late 1970s, John Zerzan wrote many articles for prominent academic journals and anarchist magazines.
 In these early pieces, such as "Taylorism and Unionism" or "Origins and Meaning of World War I," Zerzan's training as a historian is evident.
 He made early contributions to academic journals, such as the Discussion Bulletin and The Journal of Social History.
 In the early 1980s, Zerzan wrote a significant amount of material for the young and emerging journal Fifth Estate.
 Zerzan edited his first book in 1988, Elements of Refusal.
 Zerzan's work began to promote the concept of "primitivism" within the anarchist community, which fuses the anarchist critique of capitalism and authority, with a rejection of technology and civilization.
 In the late 1980s, Zerzan broke with the editors at Fifth Estate.
-He immediately began writing for Anarchy: the Journal of Desire Armed, writing articles, editorials, and book reviews for the important journal.
-Eventually, Zerzan assumed a position as contributing editor for the journal and continues to work in this capacity through 2002.
+He immediately began writing for Anarchy: the Journal of Desire Armed, writing articles, editorials, and book reviews.
+Eventually, Zerzan assumed a position as contributing editor for the journal and continued to work in this capacity through 2002.
 Working more locally with the vibrant anarchist community in Eugene, Zerzan began to contribute to the production of the journal Green Anarchy, appeared on the weekly cable access programs "Cascadia Alive" and "Anarchy Forum," and hosted his own radio show, "Anarchy Radio," on the campus radio station at the University of Oregon.

 Content DescriptionReturn to Top